Madusha1206/Florentino/README.md

 License

 Private project.
-Do not redistribute without permission.add some emojis as proper way and sutably
+Do not redistribute without permission.